isomerpages/enterprisesg-switch/_talent/job-shadowing-internship/faq.md

 permalink: /talent/job-shadowing-internship/faq
 third_nav_title: Job Shadowing Internship
 ---
 # Frequently Asked Questions
 **1. Do I qualify for the job shadowing internship?**

-You qualify for the position if you are a student from a Post-Secondary Education Institution (PSEI) and based in Singapore.
+You qualify for the position if you are a Singaporean or Singaporean PR student from a Post-Secondary Education Institution (PSEI) in Singapore.
 PSEIs in Singapore include, but not limited to, Polytechnics, Institute of Technical Education and Singapore and international Universities.
-We accept both Singaporean and international students.

 **2. When do applications close?**